 "I feel more in shape now than I did before Parkinson's Disease."

--S. Nelson,
+—S. Nelson

-CBMW client and Parkinson's Wellness Program participant
+CBMW clients and Parkinson's Wellness Program participants

 It has been our privilege to meet and work with hundreds of individuals with Parkinson’s disease over the past 19 years.
 Whether newly diagnosed or further along the journey of this disease, our staff at the Center are here to assist and serve you.

 For the past 19 years, in addition to 1:1 physical therapy services, the CBMW has offered a number of “ala carte” services for our clients with PD including our Parkinson’s Community Wellness Class for those with moderate PD and our Persevering in Exercise for individuals with Parkinson’s disease (PEP), a class which supports accountability and sustainability of exercise for those with Parkinson’s.
 To better serve our clients, particularly those newly diagnosed, we have now branded our Parkinson’s services and created a comprehensive program—Parkinson’s Community Wellness: Empowerment through Education and Exercise.
-This program is supported by a community grant from the Parkinson’s Foundation.”

 Understanding Parkinson’s Disease: Information and recommendations particularly for those newly diagnosed